Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

-where $f_l(p)$ describes the momentum dependence of the pairing function in each angular momentum channel.
+where the index $l$ labels different pairing channels and $f_l(p)$ describes the momentum dependence of the pairing function in each channel.
 For simplicity, we consider only spin singlet pairing with the Nambu spinors being $\psi^\dagger = (\psi_{\uparrow}^\dagger,\psi_{\downarrow})$.
-In the BCS regime of two dimensional superconductors, we can choose $f_l=\cos (l\theta_k)$ or $\sin (l\theta_k)$ and the corresponding pairing interaction is $g_l= \frac{1}{2\pi} \int d\theta \cos(\theta) g\left(2 k_F \sin(\theta/2) \right)$.
+In the BCS regime of two dimensional superconductors, we can choose $f_l=\cos (l\theta_k)$ or $\sin (l\theta_k)$ and the corresponding pairing interaction is $g_l= \frac{1}{2\pi} \int d\theta \cos(l\theta) g\left(2 k_F \sin(\theta/2) \right)$.
 Note that for $l=0$, the $1/2\pi$ factor should be changed to $1/4\pi$.
-We assume that the $l=0$ component of the interaction is the strongest and thus the ground state has $s$-wave pairing.
+We assume that the $l=0$ component of the interaction is the strongest and thus the ground state has $s$-wave pairing but with only minor variations our formalism can be rewritten to cover other cases.
 We successively integrate out the fermion field to obtain the Ginzburg Landau action for the gap and EM field, and then the gap to obtain the action for EM field which gives the information of the EM response functions.